Grades, Degrees & Credits

 This section of our site describes the UW's policies around grades, degrees, credits and standards of scholarship.
 It also includes a description of the University's satisfactory progress policy.

 The UW uses a numerical grading system.
 D- is the lowest passing grade.
 An E represents academic failure, with no credit earned.

 There are two pass/fail systems at the UW: Satisfactory/Not Satisfactory (S/NS) and Credit/No Credit (CR/NC).

 Use caution when considering the S/NS option.
-There may be other ramifications for you depending on your particular situation.
-Consult an academic adviser to discuss whether or not S/NS is in your best interest.
+Your circumstances may include/dictate/cause additional ramifications/consequences.
+Consult an academic adviser to discuss whether S/NS is in your best interest.

 CR/NC is a pass/fail option selected by the department or by the professor offering the course.
 Usually in a CR/NC course no grades are issued, and all work is graded either CR or NC.
 If you earn a CR you receive credit for the course; if you receive a NC you don’t receive any credit.
 Neither the CR nor the NC grade affects your GPA.
 Unlike S/NS, CR/NC courses may count toward requirements just like graded courses.